ceph/ceph-csi/docs/design/proposals/creds-from-kms.md

 PVC encryption.
 A new option `CSI_ENABLE_KMS_CREDS` will be added to Rook operator.
 When it is set to `true`, Rook will create
-Ceph-CSI Deployments and DaemonSets that mount the Creds KMS ConfigMap.
+Ceph-CSI Deployments and DaemonSets that mount the KMS ConfigMap.

 At the time of writing this proposal, Rook only supports storing Ceph keyring as secrets.